What is the Chomsky model?

 4. Lack of minimalism — LLMs do not adhere to Chomsky's principle of minimalism, as they are happy to memorize data, idioms, and language patterns, rather than seeking a minimal set of rules.

 5. Evolutionary implications — Chomsky's theory of language learning relies on an innate universal grammar, which has implications for the evolution of language and the brain.
-However, some critics argue that LLMs' success refutes the need for a universal grammar.
+LLM success has renewed debate about how much structure must be innate versus learned from data.

 More terms